Sonoma-Marin Fair canceled

 The Sonoma-Marin Fair typically draws 60,000 people over five days to the East Washington Street fairgrounds.
 It joins a long list of events that have been canceled or postponed because of the coronavirus outbreak.

-The Sonoma County Fair in Santa Rosa was canceled this week.
+The Sonoma County Fair in Santa Rosa was called off Tuesday following a unanimous but pained decision by board members that leaves the county without a summer fair for the first time since World War II.
 Petaluma’s Butter and Egg Days Parade, scheduled for late April, has been postponed until the fall.

 “We’re in uncharted territory,” Keaney said.
 “Everything has been transformed.”